 - Episodes: 94

-Rurouni Kenshin is one of the best -known and most well -known samurai anime of all time, and it is not by chance.
-The story of Kenshin Himura, a former Assosino who now seeks to live in peace, combines action, drama, romance and comedy just right.
-The contrast between Kenshin's violent past and his current desire for not killing creates constant and fascinating tension.
+Rurouni Kenshin is one of the most well-known and beloved samurai anime of all time, and for good reason.
+The story of Kenshin Himura, a former assassin now seeking a peaceful life, combines action, drama, romance, and comedy in perfect proportions.
+The contrast between Kenshin's violent past and his current desire not to kill creates a constant and fascinating tension.

-In addition, the anime features captivating characters, memorable villains and style choreographed.
-Although it has light moments, the series also plunges into profound questions about redemption, justice and personal change.
-For many, it is the perfect starting point in the universe of samurai anime
+Furthermore, the anime features captivating characters, memorable villains, and stylishly choreographed fights.
+While it has lighthearted moments, the series also delves into profound questions about redemption, justice, and personal change.
+For many, it's the perfect entry point into the world of samurai anime.

 - Year: 2007